-Few careers are more rewarding and meaningful than working in home health care.
+Few careers are more rewarding and meaningful than working in home care.
 With our rapidly aging population, it’s a growing industry with a bright future for anyone involved.
-If you’re looking for suitable home health care jobs in New York, you might be wondering what to expect.
+If you’re looking for suitable home care jobs in New York, you might be wondering what to expect.
 Let’s take a look at the typical daily tasks and why so many people fall in love with this job.

-Home Health Care Jobs: What You Should Expect
+home care Jobs: What You Should Expect

-No two days or clients are quite the same in this career, which is why flexibility is a key quality in a home health caregiver.
+No two days or clients are quite the same in this career, which is why flexibility is a key quality in a home caregiver.
 You’re likely to have quite a few clients whose homes you drive between during the day.
 Alternatively, you might have just one client whom you assist as a live-in aide or nurse.
 Either way, your daily tasks will be similar in scope.

-Typical Tasks of a Home Health Caregiver
+Typical Tasks of a home caregiver

 You’ll mostly be helping your client with essential daily activities such as bathing, dressing, grooming, going to the bathroom, and daily hygiene.
 You’ll plan, prepare, and serve meals, and also give reminders on taking prescriptions properly and on time.
 Another important task is closely monitoring a client’s condition, recording how much they eat, checking vital signs, and documenting it all.